deadlysnowman3308/Modified-Hacking-Bar/README.md

 2) Unzip the Modified-Hacking-Bar.zip file

+3) Install Firefox 46.0.1 or Cyberfox browser

-3) Drag and drop the Modified-Hacking-Bar.xpi file into firefox or cyberfox browser
+4) Drag and drop the Modified-Hacking-Bar.xpi file into firefox or cyberfox browser

 '''